 Source: Stem, L.E., Jan 1989, State Plane Coordinate System of 1983

-The data used for contours comes from the National Topographic Database and is the same data used for contours on printed topographic maps.
-As a result, the contour interval on Toporama maps varies in the same way as they do on the printed topographic maps as they were produced individually over many years.
 The interval can be anywhere from 10 to 200 metres.
 In some areas of the country contours and spot heights are even shown in feet.
 This is indicated by the use of a “m” for metres or “ft” for feet beside the contour or spot height number.
 The numbers will assist in determining the elevation in any particular map.

 If you have any questions about Toporama, please send them by going to the Contact Us page.